A 1960s room goes bad when everything shouts.

 - A long credenza under art, books, or a low media setup.

-Do not use all four at full volume in the same small room.
+Do not run all four at full volume in the same small room.

 Pattern Should Have a Job